 This course is actually part one of a three-part series.
 The second course and third course build on the knowledge and skills you gain in this course.

 You have five separate lessons in this computer science course.
-Each one is intended to retain your focus for a week’s worth of studies.
+Each is intended to retain your focus for a week’s worth of studies.
 But, since it’s self-paced, you can move more quickly through material if you are already familiar with it.

 25. MIT’s Introduction to Biology: The Secret of Life